rableenkaurkapoor/power-bi-retail-store-performance-analysis/README.md

 - **Power Query** – Performed basic data preparation including verifying data types, organizing fields, and preparing the dataset for accurate analysis and visualization.

 - **Excel / CSV Dataset** – Used retail transaction data containing order details, customer segments, geographic information, and product sales records for analysis.

-- **PowerPoint** – Recorded and presented the dashboard walkthrough explaining the visualizations, insights, and interactive features of the project.